BAJAJ BROKING

 Following the SEBI directive, the Bombay Stock Exchange (BSE) also announced that it will discontinue weekly contracts for both its Sensex 50 and Bankex indices, with the last Bankex weekly options available until November 18, 2024.

-From November 14, 2024, the BSE will continue only with weekly derivatives contracts on its flagship Sensex index, which consists of 30 blue-chip companies.
+From November 14, 2024, the BSE will continue only with weekly contracts on its flagship Sensex index, which consists of 30 blue-chip companies.
 The decision to retain Sensex over Bankex is primarily due to the former’s larger trading volumes.

 Impact of SEBI’s New Rules